cyfrost/gmail-electron/README.md

 6. Run `$ make build-linux` to build both `.DEB` and `.RPM` packages.
 7. Run `$ make build-all` to build packages for both Windows and Linux (basically all the above).

-# Contributing
+## Contributing

 No rules for contributing, Just send a PR :)

-# Maintainer
+## Maintainer

 - [Cyrus Frost](https://github.com/cyfrost)

+The original authors of the upstream project are different, see [here](https://github.com/timche/gmail-desktop) for more info.

-# License
+## License

 MIT license.
 Copyright © 2019 Tim Cheung

-# Disclaimer
+## Disclaimer

-Gmail Desktop is a community-built open-source app that relies on open-source technologies and is in no way affiliated/endorsed by Google.
+Gmail Electron (provided by this project) is a community-built open-source app that relies on open-source technologies and is in no way affiliated with or endorsed by Google.